Collectively-LLC/collectively-wordpress-template/readme.md

-# Documentation for KennedyBrothersPT.com
+# Documentation for <Client>
-Full project documentation for kennedybrotherspt.com, the main website for Kennedy Brothers Physical Therapy.
+Full project documentation for kennedybrotherspt.com, the main website for <CLIENT>.
 It was built using the [Roots ecosystem](http://roots.io), which consists of the Trellis server environment automation, the Bedrock WordPress boilderplate, and the Sage starter theme.

 **Product Owners**
-- Sue Bloom Brooks, KBPT, susan@kennedybrotherspt.com
 - Chip Kennedy, Collectively, chip@docollectively.com

 **Lead Developer**